dzackgarza/dotfiles/README.md

   * figlet
   * fortune
   * ruby
+* Modify wizard to store git login information somewhere
+  * See if github SSH key addition can be automated

 /root/.zshrc:source:18: no such file or directory: /root/.oh-my-zsh/oh-my-zsh.sh /root/.zshrc:source:70: no such file or directory: /usr/share/zsh/plugins/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh